ooni/spec/backends/th-007-nwcth.md

 the result of the DNS lookup of the domain in the `url`'s `authority`;

-- `endpoint` contains an `EndpointMeasurement` for each endpoint we discovered for the domain inside `url`.
+- `endpoint` contains an `EndpointMeasurement` for each endpoint we discovered for the `url.authority`'s domain.

 Note that `url`, and `dns` should always be present.
-The `endpoint` field is empty if, e.g., the domain inside `url` does not exist.
+The `endpoint` field is empty if, e.g., there is an `NXDOMAIN` error.

 If the `url`'s authority contains an IP address rather than a domain, the test helper should include the corresponding address inside `dns`.